mirandaMS/python-workshop1materials/README.md

-# python-materials
+# python-workshop1materials
-Python workshop materials for Data Services at the Rutgers-New Brunswick Libraries
+Materials for the Python Workshop 1 (Python Basics and Data Exploration), created for Data Services at the Rutgers-New Brunswick Libraries.

+Please download the files (two .ipynb files and one .csv file) to a directory you can access through Jupyter Notebook.
+The data file (CSV) is a dataset from Kaggle which can be found here (https://www.kaggle.com/cdc/foodborne-diseases) and which was released to the public domain under Creative Commons CC0.